Table of Contents

 Introduction

-- Trees grow in height and width, but their leaves, flowers, and fruits grow, fall off, and regrow periodically.
+- Trees continue to increase in height and girth throughout their life, whereas their leaves, flowers and fruits appear, grow, fall off and are replaced periodically.

 - Developmental processes are controlled by: